Golden Rules When Using AI

 3. Protect Privacy and Data Security

-Never share sensitive personal or company data with AI tools unless you are absolutely sure it’s safe.
 Think twice before typing in addresses, passwords, medical info, or confidential business details: fraudsters and hackers can exploit what you share online.

-For example, if you wouldn’t post something on social media, don’t feed it to an AI chatbot.
+If you wouldn't post something on social media, don't feed it to an AI chatbot.

 Many free or unvetted AI apps can misuse your data or even train on it without clear consent.
 Always use well-known, trusted platforms (or approved company tools) and read their privacy policies.